projg2/python-guide/eclass.rst

 to libpython.
 This also applies to bash scripts or other executables that call python inline.

-A build-time use occurs if the package calls the Python interpreter or any kind of aforementioned executables during package's build (or install) phases.
+A build time use occurs if the package calls the Python interpreter or any kind of aforementioned executables during package's build (or install) phases.

-If the package uses Python purely at build-time, the ``python-any-r1`` eclass is appropriate.
-Otherwise, ``python-single-r1``, ``python-r1`` or their derivatives are to be used.
+If the package uses Python purely at build time, the ``python-any-r1`` eclass is appropriate.
+Otherwise, ``python-single-r1``, ``python-r1`` or ``distutils-r1`` are to be used.

 A specific exception to that rule is when the package is only calling external Python scripts directly (i.e. not via ``python /usr/bin/foo``).